 Campus Activities Board

 The Campus Activities Board (CAB) is responsible for bringing entertainment to the entire campus community.
-Through its programming, CAB engages students with our vibrant campus life.
-Annual events include the Welcome Week, Loteria, Halloween Fest, Tree Lighting Ceremony, Sprit Week and Pre-Exam Jam.
+Through its programming, CAB engages students with our vibrant campus life while providing members and the student body at large leadership development opportunities.
+Events include the Welcome Week, Loteria, Halloween Fest, Spirit Week and Pre-Exam Jam.
 In addition, CAB partners with various University offices to co-host various other events that leave a lasting impact on the community.

-The Greek community at TAMIU amplifies your undergraduate experience by challenging Dustdevils in the areas of service, involvement, academics, brotherhood and sisterhood.
-These organizations help feel a sense of belonging and play an integral role in student development and life on the TAMIU campus.
-In addition to the various fraternities and sororities available to join at the University, the TAMIU Greek Council provides specific support and guidance to our growing Greek life while promoting unity among member organizations.
+Scholarship.
+Leadership.
+Service.
+Connection.
+Multiculturalism.
+These are the values of the Greek community at TAMIU.
+The Greek community at TAMIU amplifies your undergraduate experience by challenging Dustdevils in the areas of service, involvement, academics, sisterhood or brotherhood.
+These organizations create a sense of belonging and play an integral role in student development and life on the TAMIU campus.
+In addition to the various sororities and fraternities available to join at the University, the TAMIU Greek Council provides specific support and guidance to our growing Greek life while promoting unity among member organizations.

 TAMIU is home to over 100 recognized student organizations.
-Academic honor societies, community service organizations, faith based groups and Greek life all offer opportunities to get involved on campus.
+Academic honor societies, community service organizations, faith based groups, special interest organizations, performance arts organizations, political and advocacy groups and Greek Life all offer opportunities to get involved on campus.
 SOLE provides support to these organizations as they host annual events, fund raise and advocate for their respective mission and goals.
-To learn more about how to get involved at TAMIU, visit: tamiu.collegiatelink.net.
+To learn more about how to get involved at TAMIU, visit: trailblazers.tamiu.edu.